yashgupte21/fetch_rewards_yash_dataengg/README.md

 3. Clone this repository in your root location

-4. Install dependencies for main.go by using following commands:
+4. Install modules for main.go by using following commands:

 ```
 go mod init examples.com/fetch_rewards_yash_dataengg